mongodb/terraform-provider-mongodbatlas/website/docs/d/cloud_provider_access_setup.markdown

 # Data Source: mongodbatlas_cloud_provider_access

-`mongodbatlas_cloud_provider_access` allows you to get a single role for a provider access role setup, currently only AWS and AZURE are supported.
+`mongodbatlas_cloud_provider_access` allows you to get a single role for a provider access role setup, currently only AWS and Azure are supported.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.